Find the Best Invention and Patent Services

 - Number of patents: Ask the company for names and patent numbers for all the patents they have helped inventors secure in the last several months.
 A good company should at least have 2-4 secured patents a month, preferably more.

-- Major retailers: Ask for a list of client's products that have been picked up by major retailers.
+- Major retailers: Ask for a list of clients’ products that have been picked up by major retailers.
 Many companies will list these on their website, but be sure to ask what percent of the clients they represent have seen products picked up by major retailers.

 Does the company work with attorneys?

 To patent an invention, you have to file legal paperwork.
-Some patent and invention service companies do not secure patents, leaving you to find an attorney on your own which will add to your expense.
+Some patent and invention service companies do not secure patents, leaving you to find an attorney on your own, which will add to your expense.

-- Partner attorneys: Some patent service companies work with certain attorneys as their partners, and share their profits with the attorney.
+- Partner attorneys: Some patent service companies work with certain attorneys as their partners and share their profits with the attorney.
 Be sure that any relevant attorney fees are included in your quote.

 - No attorney: Companies that do not have an attorney on staff or do not outsource work to attorney partners will not be able to help you secure a patent.
 They may be able to help you learn about the process and conduct market research to see if your idea is actionable, but you will have to secure a patent on your own.

-What types of invention and patent services are there?
+Types of invention and patent services

-Full-service companies offer marketability testing, patent searches, legal patenting services, marketing to retailers and more.
+Full-service patent companies offer marketability testing, patent searches, legal patenting services, marketing to retailers and more.
 They work with inventors from idea conception through retail sales.

 Individual service company